StylishThemes/GitHub-Dark-Script/README.md

   * Press <kbd>g</kbd>, then <kbd>-</kbd> (minus sign) within one second of each other.
 * For more details on other settings, see the [Home wiki page](https://github.com/StylishThemes/GitHub-Dark-Script/wiki).

-## Toggles
+### Toggles

-* Learn how to use the toggle buttons on the [Toggles wiki page](https://github.com/StylishThemes/GitHub-Dark-Script/wiki/Toggles).
+* **These toggles are included with the GitHub Dark script**.
-* These toggles are included within the GitHub Dark script; there is no need to install these scripts unless you do not want to use the GitHub Dark Script.
+* Learn how to use the toggle buttons from the [Toggles wiki page](https://github.com/StylishThemes/GitHub-Dark-Script/wiki/Toggles).
-* To install these toggles independent from the GitHub Dark Script, click the link below:
+* There is no need to install these toggle scripts separately unless you *do not* want to use the GitHub Dark Script; to install, click the link below:
   * [Code wrap toggle](https://raw.githubusercontent.com/StylishThemes/GitHub-Dark-Script/master/github-script-code-wrap.user.js) ([GreasyFork](https://greasyfork.org/en/scripts/18789-github-toggle-code-wrap)).
   * [Comment monospace font toggle](https://raw.githubusercontent.com/StylishThemes/GitHub-Dark-Script/master/github-script-monospace-toggle.user.js) ([GreasyFork](https://greasyfork.org/en/scripts/18787-github-monospace-font-toggle)).
   * [Diff file collapse or expand toggle](https://raw.githubusercontent.com/StylishThemes/GitHub-Dark-Script/master/github-script-diff-toggle.user.js) ([GreasyFork](https://greasyfork.org/en/scripts/18788-github-diff-file-toggle)).